-5. The peace shall be exchanged verbally only.

-- 6. Offering plates should be placed at the entrance/exit and/or encourage congregation to give online.
-After each service, place the offerings given in a secure place and wait at least 72 hours to handle and count the money given. - 7.
+- 5. The peace shall be exchanged verbally only. - 6.
+Offering plates should be placed at the entrance/exit and/or encourage congregation to give online.
+After each service, place the offerings given in a secure place and wait at least 24 hours to handle and count the money given.
+Hands should be washed before and after the handling and counting.
+(V5) - 7.
 Gifts that are to be consecrated should be placed on the credence table before the service or on the altar itself. - 8.
 Communion shall be distributed in one kind (bread only). - 9.
-Remove hymnals, BCPs, reusable papers, pencils, etc. from pews.
+Remove hymnals, BCPs, reusable papers, pencils, etc. from pews. - 10.
+Snug fitting masks shall be worn by all, including during preparation for the service (vesting), pre-recording, videotaping, or livestreaming (if participants are not from the same household) inside the church, especially in poorly ventilated spaces.
+(V5)